Please take time to read Part 1 of our Taking Action Against Sexual Assault in the Industry series before continuing with this one.

 We continue this series with a post by Viktoria Belle of Toronto.
-She is co-creator of the Sexual Assault Action Coalition and creator of the Dandelion Project which is a training program geared towards bars and restaurants.
+She is the creator of the Dandelion Initiative which is a training program geared towards bars and restaurants.

 I’ve worked in the service industry for 8 years and have dismissed much behaviour and treatment that I thought just came with the territory of being a woman and a bartender.
 It wasn’t until I was sexually assaulted myself that I really understood how flawed this thinking is and how damaging it is to our industry.
 A simple act of complacency can turn into an entire culture of complacency and acceptance.
 Acceptance of the fact that most bars are not safe spaces for all people, especially women and self identified women.
 That most bars do not have anti-violence and anti-harassment training and protocols and that we often are okay with being bystanders because intervening can mean losing ones job.

 After many months of research, reaching out to survivors and consulting with the community here in the City of Toronto, I knew that The Dandelion Project was needed now more than ever.